esteinig/Streamfish/README.md

 ## Features

 * Extensible control-server (`MinKNOW`, `Icarust`) client implementation and library in Rust
+* Run directly on host or within/between Docker containers, or a mixture of both
 * Low-latency optimized streaming implementation of the adaptive sampling client, stable and tested for long runtimes
 * `Dorado` streaming basecaller and alignment on a deployable RPC server, e.g. if you need to access on GPU cluster
-* 'Slice-and-dice' parallelized multi-GPU flowcell partitioning for high throughput runs (1024 pores+)
+* 'Slice-and-dice': flowcell partitioning for high throughput runs (1024 pores+) and latency optimization on multiple GPUs with Dorado
-* Full adaptive sampling experiment implementation, can be customized (under construction)
+* Full adaptive sampling experiment implementation with `Icarust` testing, can be customized (under construction)
-* Dynamic adaptive sampling feedback loops for "slow" real-time analysis (under construction)
+* Dynamic adaptive sampling feedback loops for "slow" real-time analysis and configuration changes (under construction)

 ## Warnings